mcgilldinglab/scSemiProfiler/README.md

 ### Testing functionalities on a few example samples
-The pipeline_test,ipynb in each folder contains code for preprocessing the data and running through most of the functionalities, including representatives' single-cell reconstruction and the single-cell inference for target samples.
+The pipeline_test.ipynb in each folder contains code for preprocessing the data and running through most of the functionalities, including representatives' single-cell reconstruction and the single-cell inference for target samples.
 ### Perform semi-profiling for a cohort
 The semiloop.ipynb is for semi-profiling the whole cohort using the deep generative model and active learning iteratively.
 ### Downstream analysis results generation